Singapore Stock Market May Run Out Of Steam On Friday

 |

-(RTTNews) - The Singapore stock market has finished higher in six straight sessions, collecting almost 95 points or 2.9 percent along the way.
-The Straits Times Index now sits just above the 3,255-point plateau although it's overdue for consolidation on Friday.
+(RTTNews) - The Singapore stock market has moved higher in back-to-back sessions, collecting almost 15 points or 0.5 percent along the way.
+The Straits Times Index now sits just above the 3,290-point plateau although the rally figures to stall on Friday.

-The global forecast for the Asian markets is mixed to lower, with oil and technology stocks likely to drag the markets to the downside.
-The European markets were mixed and the U.S. bourses were down and the Asian markets figure to split the difference.
+The global forecast for the Asian markets is soft, with weakness expected from the technology stocks and oil companies.
+The European markets were up and the U.S. bourses were down and the Asian markets figure to follow the latter lead.

-The STI finished slightly higher on Thursday following gains from the properties, weakness from the industrials and a mixed picture from the financial sector.
+The STI finished modestly higher on Thursday following gains from the financial shares and the industrials.

-The lead from Wall Street is negative as the major averages opened higher on Thursday but gradually faded into the red as the day progressed.
+The lead from Wall Street is negative as the major markets were unable to hold on to early gains on Thursday, opening solidly higher but fading as the day progressed before ending firmly in negative territory for the third straight session.

 Inside Trading & Investment